-We have previously audited, in accordance with auditing standards generally accepted in the United States of America, the Town's financial statements for the year ended December 31, 2019, which are not presented with the accompanying financial statements and expressed unmodified opinions on the financial statements of the governmental activities, the major fund, and the aggregate remaining fund information.
-That audit was conducted for the purpose of forming opinions on the financial statements.
-The 2019 actual amounts in the Detailed Comparison of Budgeted and Actual Revenues and Expenditures is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2019 financial statements.
-The information has been subjected to the auditing procedures applied in the audit of those financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with the auditing standards generally accepted in the United States of America.
-In our opinion, the 2019 actual amounts in the Detailed Comparison of Budgeted and Actual Revenues and Expenditures were fairly stated in all material respects in relation to the financial statements from which they have been derived.
+We have previously audited, in accordance with GAAS, the basic financial statements of the Town as of and for the year ended December 31, 2020 (not presented herein), and have issued our report thereon dated March 15, 2021, which contained unmodified opinions on the respective financial statements of the governmental activities, the major fund, and the aggregate remaining fund information.
+The supplementary information for the year ended December 31, 2020 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and related directly to the underlying accounting and other records used to prepare the 2020 financial statements.
+The information was subjected to the audit procedures applied in the audit of the 2020 basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare those financial statements or to those financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the supplementary information is fairly stated in all material respects in relation to the basic financial statements as a whole for the year ended December 31, 2020.